costajob/app-servers/README.md

 GO is a pretty fast language (and is getting faster) and allows using all of the cores with no particular configuration.
 The results delivered by GO is consistent, with a standard deviation always under control.

+### Jetty
+To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).

+##### Bootstrap
+I followed the minimal Hello World tutorial by Eclipse.

+##### Considerations
+I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.

 ### Crystal HTTP
 I used Crystal HTTP server standard library.
 Crystal uses green threads called "fibers", that runs on a single process (thus allowing concurrency, but not parallelism).
 According to the core team multi-threads support is something that will be added to the language before releasing version 1.0.